GET YOUR PITCH STRATEGY RIGHT IN PROFESSIONAL SERVICES

 When you get on the topic of cost then be careful with signals you might send on your readiness to negotiate.
 Explain how you have got to the fees, if the client is high risk be prepared to explain how that impacts fees.

-In summary, a great pitch strategy looks something like this:
+In summary, a great professional services pitch strategy looks something like this:

 - Client needs/issues/challenges and our understanding of them